-This statement was released by the Treasurer the Hon P Costello MP in conjunction with the reappointment of Mr Ian \mathcal{J} Macfarlane as Governor of the Reserve Bank.
+This statement was released by the Treasurer the Hon P Costello in conjunction with the appointment of Mr Glenn Stevens as Governor of the Reserve Bank.

-This statement records the common understanding of the Governor, as Chairman of the Reserve Bank Board, and the Government on key aspects of Australia's monetary policy framework.
-It builds on the 1996 Agreement between the Treasurer and the Governor on the respective roles and responsibilities in the operation of monetary policy in Australia.
+This statement records the common understanding of the Governor, as Chairman of the Reserve Bank Board and the Government on key aspects of Australia's monetary policy framework.
+It builds on the 1996 and 2003 Statements between the Treasurer and the former Governor on the respective roles and responsibilities in the operation of monetary policy in Australia.

 Monetary policy is a key element of macroeconomic policy and its effective conduct is critical to Australia's economic performance and prospects.
-For this reason, and given the reappointment of the Governor of the Reserve Bank, it is appropriate and timely for the Governor and the Government to reaffirm and update their mutual understanding of the operation of monetary policy in Australia.
+For this reason, and given the appointment of a new Governor of the Reserve Bank, it is appropriate and timely for the Governor and the Treasurer on behalf of the Government to affirm their mutual understanding of the operation of monetary policy in Australia.

-This statement should continue to foster a better understanding, both in Australia and overseas, of the nature of the relationship between the Reserve Bank and the Government, the objectives of monetary policy, the mechanisms for ensuring transparency and accountability in the way policy is conducted, and the independence of the Bank.
+This statement should continue to foster a clear understanding, both in Australia and overseas, of the nature of the relationship between the Reserve Bank and the Government, the objectives of monetary policy, the mechanisms for ensuring transparency and accountability in the way policy is conducted, and the independence of the Bank.

-Relationship Between the Reserve Bank and the Government
+Relationship between the Reserve Bank and the Government